Panelescent Instrument Panel

 The electroluminescent dash instruments were powered by this device which is a transistor oscillator that converts the 12V D.C. battery input voltage to around 230 to 300V A.C. output voltage.
 The following circuit diagram shows that the circuitry is fairly simple.
 The orange wire receives the 12 volts D.C. from the battery when the headlight switch is pulled out.
 The white wire is the 230+ volts A.C. output to power the instruments.
 The power pack consists of a capacitor, 3 resistors, a transformer, and the power transistor.

-all then very likely it is caused by a fault or short in one of the
+If you have heater buttons lit but no dash lighting then very likely it is caused by a fault or short in one of the

 electroluminescent panels, which will kill all of the lighting

 (gauges, clock and radio).
 The gauge dial pointers

 might not light up as well, and this is very typical because the